Acute myeloid leukaemia (AML) prognosis

 One way that doctors assess your prognosis is using the ELN genetic risk groups.
 These come from the European LeukaemiaNet (ELN).
 The genetic mutations that you have will put you into one of three ELN risk groups:

-• Favourable risk – This means you have a good chance of being cured and have a lower risk of relapse (the AML coming back).
-People with favourable risk often won’t need a stem cell transplant, although some people might.
+- Favourable risk – This means you have a good chance of being cured and have a lower risk of the AML coming back (relapse).
+People with favourable risk often will not need a stem cell transplant, although some people might.

-• Intermediate risk – This means your genetic mutations don’t put you in the adverse risk group or the favourable risk group.
+- Intermediate risk – This means your genetic mutations do not put you in the adverse risk group or the favourable risk group.
 People with intermediate risk may or may not need a stem cell transplant.

-• Adverse risk – This means you have a higher risk of relapse (the AML coming back).
-People with adverse risk will be offered the most intensive treatment wherever possible, often including a stem cell transplant if suitable.
+- Adverse risk – This means you have a higher risk of the AML coming back.
+People with adverse risk will often be recommended to have a stem cell transplant if suitable.

 These ELN risk groups are only based on the genetic mutations in your AML cells.
-But your overall prognosis and treatment plan will be based on several other factors too, also explained on this page.
+But your overall prognosis and treatment plan will be based on several other factors too.
+These are also explained on this page.

-While the ELN risk groups can help your doctors understand your level of risk, treatment decisions are always based on the wider picture of your personal situation, and your own wishes.
+While the ELN risk groups can help your doctors understand your level of risk, they’ll base their treatment decisions on the wider picture of your personal situation, and your own wishes.

 We have more information about measuring your response to treatment.